gabriel-joe/process-manager/README.md

 - Enter folder process-manager-app
 - run this command "./gradlew bootRun"

-## To start the back-end you need to do these steps:
+## To start the front-end you need to do these steps:
 - Enter folder process-manager-app
 - run this command "npm run dev"